 \section{Abstract}

-We construct a formal normal form for a class of real $2$-codimensional submanifolds $M\subset\mathbb{C}^{N+1}$ near a CR singular point approximating the sphere.
-Our result gives a generalization of the Huang-Yin normal form in $\mathbb{C}^{2}$ to the higher dimensional case.
+We construct a formal normal form for a class of real $2$-codimensional submanifolds $M\subset\mathbb{C}^{N+1}$ defined near a CR singularity approximating the sphere.
+Our result gives a generalization of Huang-Yin's normal form in $\mathbb{C}^{2}$ to a higher dimensional analogue case.

 \Label#1{ ~}

 \cn{{\C^n}} \cnn{{\C^{n'}}} \ocn{\2{\C^n}} \ocnn{\2{\C^{n'}}}

 \dist{{\rm dist}} \const{{\rm const}} \rk{{\rm rank\,}} \id{{\sf id}} \tr{{\bf tr\,}} \aut{{\sf aut}} \Aut{{\sf Aut}} \CR{{\rm CR}} \GL{{\sf GL}} \Re{{\sf Re}\,} \Im{{\sf Im}\,} \span{\text{\rm span}} \Diff{{\sf Diff}}